Manual vacuum cleaner: Sears, Roebuck & Co. Manual Vacuum Cleaners

 Three different models of manual vacuum cleaners were sold by Sears, Roebuck & Co. between 1909 and 1917, the lightweight Quick and Easy, the valve-and-piston pump type Dust Killer, and the bellows-type Everybody's Vacuum Cleaner.
 Their main market was in rural areas, where as late as 1935, the year of passage of the Rural Electrification Act, 90% of American farms (out of 6.8 million, the peak) did not yet have electricity.

 The Kotten Vacuum Cleaner

 In 1910, Herman G. Kotten of Englewood, N.J. patented (#975,435, Nov.
 15, 1910) the Kotten Vacuum Cleaner, which required the operator to stand on a platform and "rock from side to side like a teeter-totter, activating two bellows."

 The Star Vacuum Cleaner

-In 1911, the Star Vacuum Cleaner was patented in the U.K. (#18,899), consisting of a concertina-like drum that was pushed up and down the handle to suck dust through the cleaning head on top; the initial price was 54 shillings; it was discontinued in 1938.
+In 1911, the Star Vacuum Cleaner was patented in the U.K. (#18,899), consisting of a concertina-like drum that was pushed up and down the handle to suck dust through the cleaning head.
+While simple in theory, pumping the handle up & down while pushing it round the floor is not something humans find at all easy to do.
+The initial price was 54 shillings; it was discontinued in 1938.